• Link to Facebook

 During the morning and dusk hours, deer and elk have the most activity.
 There are often worse outcomes when you brake in a straight line rather than when you swerve.

-Note: lighting, location, and any warning signs.
+Note: Lighting, location, and warning signs.

 Common Causes of Car Accidents